eqdcheng/Time-series-analysis-and-stock-price-forecasting/README.md

-## My time series analysis and AMZN stock price forecasting
+## Time series analysis and AMZN stock price forecasting

 I learn and explore packages like Keras (tf), statsmodels (AMIRA), and Prophet.